-The GSA meets once a month and/or as deemed necessary.
+The GSA meeting times are designated by the currnet members.
 Officers are elected from the membership.

-Graduate Student Responsibility - Admission to Graduate Studies and graduate programs at UCM presume a degree of initiative on the part of the graduate student.
+Graduate Student Responsibility - Admission to Graduate School and graduate programs at UCM presume a degree of initiative on the part of the graduate student.
 Graduate students assume responsibility for engaging in intellectual activities at the graduate level as well as responsibility for complying with all policies and procedures as set forth in this catalog and in departmental regulations in earning an advanced degree.

 Requirements will not be waived, and exceptions will not be granted because of ignorance of policies, requirements, or procedures for graduate study at UCM.
-Graduate advisers, the faculty, and the staff in the Graduate Studies office assist students; however, the responsibility to adhere to the policies and procedures as stated in this catalog lies with the student.
+Graduate advisers, the faculty, and the staff in the Graduate School and International Admissions assist students; however, the responsibility to adhere to the policies and procedures as stated in this catalog lies with the student.

 Academic Ethics and Plagiarism - Academic honesty is a prerequisite for academic achievement; all members of the academic community are expected to act in accordance with this principle.
 The university recognizes plagiarism as a serious academic offense.
 See the "UCM Student Planner/Handbook" for details on academic dishonesty.
+Graduate Students may be dissmissed from the University if found guilty of plagiarism.

-Graduate Appeals - A student may appeal a decision related to a policy stated in the "Graduate Catalog."
-The appeal begins in the department or academic unit where the degree program is located.
-A completed Petition to Graduate Studies must be submitted first to the department or academic unit for their review and recommendation.
+Graduate Appeals/Petitions - A student may appeal certain decisions related to policy stated in the Graduate Catalog.
+The appeal begins by completing a Petition to Graduate Studies.
+The petition is submitted to the Graduate School and reviewed by the Director.
+The Director may seek input and recommendation from the department or academic where the student is active.
 Departments and academic units will designate the individual(s) authorized to review the appeal.

-The petition will then be forwarded for review by the Graduate Dean.
-If the student is not satisfied with the Dean's decision, the petition will be forwarded to the Graduate Council for review.
-The Graduate Dean may request the Graduate Council to review exceptional cases or those in which there may be the appearance of a conflict of interest without first rendering a decision.
-The decision of the Graduate Council is final in all appeals submitted to it by the student or the Graduate Dean.
+If the student is not stratified with the appeal decision, the Petition plus any additional information is again reviewed by the Director of the Graduate School and International Admissions.
+If the decision is the same, the student may request the Petition be forwarded to the Graduate Council for review.
+The Graduate Director may request the Graduate Council to review exceptional cases or those in which there may be the appearance of a conflict of interest without first rendering a decision.
+The decision of the Graduate Council is final in all appeals submitted to it by the student or the Graduate Director.
 To ensure compliance with federal and state laws, codes, regulations, and accreditation requirements, the following policies are not subject to appeal by the student:

-- The minimum number of semester credit hours required to receive a graduate certificate or degree. - The maximum hours of C grades that can be applied toward a graduate degree or certificate. - The maximum hours of transfer credit that can be applied toward a degree or certificate. - The minimum overall UCM graduate GPA required to receive a graduate certificate or degree. - The minimum number of required semester credit hours taken at the 5000/6000 level in courses offered for only graduate credit at the University of Central Missouri to receive a graduate degree. - The minimum graduate grade point average required for admission to the University of Central Missouri as a transfer graduate student. - The minimum graduate grade point average required for appointment as a graduate assistant. - The minimum graduate grade point average required to be re-appointed as a graduate assistant. - The minimum graduate grade point average required at the time of degree being awarded.
+- The minimum number of semester credit hours required to receive a graduate certificate or degree. - The maximum hours of C grades that can be applied toward a graduate degree or certificate. - The maximum hours of transfer credit that can be applied toward a degree or certificate. - The minimum overall UCM graduate GPA required to receive a graduate certificate or degree. - The minimum number of required semester credit hours taken at the 5000/6000 level in courses offered for only graduate credit at the University of Central Missouri to receive a graduate degree or certificate. - The minimum graduate grade point average required for admission to the University of Central Missouri as a transfer graduate student. - The minimum graduate grade point average required for appointment as a graduate assistant. - The minimum graduate grade point average required to be re-appointed as a graduate assistant. - The minimum graduate grade point average required at the time of degree or certificate being awarded.